szolotykh/kinisi-motor-controller-firmware/docs/time-sync.md

 processing times, processing longer than the controller round trip, and corrected round trips above 100 ms are rejected.
 A burst uses the best of up to three attempts, including timed-out attempts.
 One valid sample is sufficient.
-Scheduled sync takes priority over dispatching more ordinary requests, so a continuous request stream cannot starve it.
+Scheduled sync gets a transmit turn between ordinary requests, so a continuous request stream cannot starve it.
+If that send is busy, it yields to an incoming request before trying again.
+Pending sync timeouts advance even during ordinary reply traffic.

 If all initial attempts fail, the controller sends ERROR for INIT with code 8 (TIME_SYNC_FAILED), leaves odometry unavailable, and retries at the configured